Expertise

 Ultra-Low Temperature (ULT) Freezers in Drug R&D Laboratory

-It’s no secret that scientific research laboratories around the world aren’t exactly the most eco-friendly institutions.
-High energy utilization, single use products, and continuous chemical consumption are among the many routine ways a laboratory can hurt the environment.
-However, we can proactively address improper laboratory practices to lessen their adverse impact on the environment.
+It’s no secret that scientific research laboratories worldwide aren’t the most eco-friendly institutions.
+High energy utilization, single-use products, and continuous chemical consumption are among the many routine ways a laboratory can harm the environment.
+After all, biological sample management isn’t a piece of cake.
+However, we can proactively address improper laboratory practices to lessen their adverse environmental impact.

-Ultra-low temperature (ULT) freezers are one of the biggest culprits for energy consumption in research laboratories given their requirement of 16–25 kWh per day per freezer, on an average.
+Ultra-low-temperature (ULT) freezers are indispensable for clinical sample storage, but they are also one of the biggest culprits for energy consumption in research laboratories.
+On average, they consume 16–25 kWh per day per freezer.
 At NorthEast BioLab, we currently have 10+ ULT freezers in use.
 If handled improperly, these freezers could meter up a large energy bill and an even larger carbon footprint.
-Consequentially, we have taken multiple steps to lessen our freezers’ energy consumption and negative impact on the environment.
+We have taken multiple steps to lessen our freezers’ energy consumption and negative environmental impact.

 Set up for success

-This practice will not affect sample integrity, but will lower the energy consumption of the freezer by 1-2 kWh per day.
-It will also raise the life-span of the freezer by lowering the stress on compressor going onward.
+This practice will not affect sample integrity, but it will lower the freezer’s energy consumption by 1-2 kWh per day.
+Lowering the stress on the compressor will also raise the freezer’s life span, aligning with the sample study protocol requirements for protocol samples for clinical research.

 Do not set up freezers in small rooms/hallways

 ULT freezers in small spaces work the compressors harder to maintain the set temperature.
-Moreover, this can increase the room temperature by 10-15oC and put extra stress on the lab’s HVAC system.
+This can increase the room temperature by 10-15oC and stress the lab’s HVAC system further.
+Ensuring proper spacing around freezers is crucial for maintaining temperature stability and prolonging equipment life, essential for adhering to sample clinical trial protocol requirements.

 Ensure that all freezers have at least eight inches of surrounding space

 ULT freezers produce plenty of heat.
-If that heat has nowhere to go, it will cycle back into the freezer motor.
-This will cause the motor to work harder, using more energy in the process.
+If that heat has nowhere to go, it will cycle back into the freezer motor, causing the motor to work harder and use more energy.
+Adequate ventilation is vital for maintaining consistent temperatures, ensuring the quality and integrity of clinical sample storage, and aligning with the sample study protocol in clinical research.

 Install a two-way ventilation system

-At NorthEast BioLab, we have an adjustable exhaust system set up behind all our freezers.
-The generated hot air is expelled outdoor during summers and circulated throughout the lab to assist in heating during winters.
+At NorthEast BioLab, we have an adjustable exhaust system behind all our freezers.
+The hot air generated is expelled outdoors during summer and circulated throughout the lab to assist in heating during winter.
+This ensures optimal temperature control year-round, which is crucial for clinical sample storage, especially in clinical trial sample management, where maintaining consistent conditions is paramount.

 Stay on the course